emilydong001/DH110/Assignments/Assignment01.md

 According to the United Nations, the number of seniors (65+) is expected to double to 1.5 billion by 2050 globally.
 Despite seniors being one of the fastest-growing and wealthiest demographics in wealthy countries, many digital products fail to meet senior accessibility needs and have made them feel excluded from an online world that is unfriendly to those with bad eyesight, declined dexterity, and unfamiliarity with the web.
 In particular, health is a major concern among seniors, and we should ensure that information is accessible to them.
 For this project, I hope to demonstrate how we can improve user (patient) experiences on websites with health, healthcare, and patient information so that seniors can maintain their well-being.
 Additionally, by designing for their accessibility, we are designing for everyone's accessibility.

-### Severity Ratings for Usability Problems by [Nielson Norman Group](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/)
+### Severity Ratings for Usability Problems by [Nielsen Norman Group](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/)

 The following rating scale can be used to evaluate the severity of usability issues:
 | Rating | Description |